(We're cool!) (Me, too!) Season 4

 - Sickly Green Glow: After the nanobots made their way into Captain Underpants' brain, his eyes obtained a green glow.

-- Sleep Cute: Pretty much all the kids in the series have this custom.
+- Sleep Cute: Pretty much all the kids in the series have this custom, looking adorable as they snooze away.

 - Smart People Wear Glasses: Invoked and lampshaded.
 The students and faculty of Herome Jorwitz, a Bizarro Universe of Jerome Horwitz, all wear glasses and Harold proclaims that all of them must be smart because of this trope.